 - It includes all the visual cues: body language (handshakes, facial expressions, gestures, postures), distance (personal space) and physical appearance.

 - Speech contains nonverbal elements: voice quality, pitch, loudness, speaking style, rhythm, intonation and stress.

 - Written texts have nonverbal elements: handwriting style, the arrangement of words, and the physical layout of a page (the blog’s, too).

 - To this list, I would add the pictures you upload on social media, and I also heard that the background in the pictures reveals something about you.
 It’s very interesting.

 All these elements function as non-verbal communication, deliver individual motives and convey your emotions and empathy.
 Your visual cues transmit messages, just like we use emoticons to show mood states to others.

 I wasn’t aware of this, but it’s true that many of us tend to focus on physical appearance, speech style and document layouts when preparing for important events such as formal meetings, conferences and job interviews.

-My field of study considers verbal communication, so I raised the importance of the first few minutes of the meeting to engage in establishing rapport immediately and raising open questions, “How are you?”, “How are you doing?”, “How are things?” (this part is exactly about the verbal content).
-This brief conversation was unable to impress her because she knows so many situations where there are higher tensions or a faster pace of negotiation.
-Listening to the client requires considerable time, and if you don’t have time, you’ll immediately judge the client and his or her confidence in themselves through their nonverbal signs.
+She knew so many situations where there are higher tensions or a faster pace of negotiation in business meetings.
+Listening to the client requires considerable time sometimes, and if you don’t have time, you’ll immediately judge the client and his or her confidence in themselves through their nonverbal signs.

 I find it really interesting that any visual cue is a message of your sensitivity, feelings and care for them, which is often unintentional.
-We send it and interpret it, which can sometimes be a misunderstanding, but does help to build trust. 🙂
+We send it and interpret it, which can sometimes be a misunderstanding, but can help to build trust.